ywatanabe1989/ELMO/docs/dev/blueprint.md

 #### **Self-Evolving Potentials**

 - **Tag-Based Querying:** Incorporating tags facilitates advanced searching and filtering within Emacs, allowing the system to adapt to growing complexity.
-- **Agent (Ninja) Development:** Each ninja's directory can evolve independently, reflecting personal growth, learning, and contributions to projects.
+- **Agent (ELMO) Development:** Each elmo's directory can evolve independently, reflecting personal growth, learning, and contributions to projects.
 - **Project Evolution:** Projects can be expanded with additional scripts, data, and documentation as they progress, without restructuring.

 ---